microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 .. contents::

-There are mainly two steps to start an experiment for your neural architecture search task.
-First, define the model space you want to explore.
-Second, choose a search method to explore your defined model space.
+There are mainly two crucial components for a neural architecture search task, namely,

+* Model search space that defines the set of models to explore.
+* A proper strategy as the method to explore this search space.
+* A model evaluator that reports the performance of a given model.

+.. note:: Currently, PyTorch is the only supported framework by Retiarii, and we have only tested with PyTorch 1.6 and 1.7.
+This documentation assumes PyTorch context but it should also apply to other frameworks, that is in our future plan.

 Define your Model Space
 -----------------------

-Model space is defined by users to express a set of models that users want to explore, and believe good-performing models are included in those models.
+Model space is defined by users to express a set of models that users want to explore, which should contains potentially good-performing models.
 In this framework, a model space is defined with two parts: a base model and possible mutations on the base model.

 Define Base Model
 ^^^^^^^^^^^^^^^^^

 Defining a base model is almost the same as defining a PyTorch (or TensorFlow) model.
-There are only two small differences.

-* Replace the code ``import torch.nn as nn`` with ``import nni.retiarii.nn.pytorch as nn`` for PyTorch modules, such as ``nn.Conv2d``, ``nn.ReLU``.
-* Some **user-defined** modules should be decorated with ``@basic_unit``.
-For example, user-defined module used in ``LayerChoice`` should be decorated.
-Users can refer to `here <#serialize-module>`__ for detailed usage instruction of ``@basic_unit``.
+However, base model needs to be, at least, slightly modified to make mutations work.
+There are basically two constraints:

+* The underlying implementation of Retiarii converts base model into a graph, runs mutators on the converted graph, and converts the mutated graph back to a model that is supported by deep learning frameworks.
+Therefore, the base model needs to be supported by the converter.
+For example, in PyTorch, TorchScript needs to be able to recognize and parse this model.
+* Deep learning models tend to be a hierachical structure and tends to be very complicated if expanded.
+For example, a transformer contains several encoders and decoders.
+An encoder contains a self-attention.
+An attention layer contains several linear layer.
+If the only intention is to mutate a parameter on the transformer, there is no need to expand the full graph.
+To this end, Retiarii considers mutated modules as the most basic building blocks and does not expand them any more.
+So far, users need to manually annotate them with ``@basic_unit`` For example, user-defined modules used in ``LayerChoice`` should be decorated.
+Users can refer to `here <#serializer>`__ on the detailed usages.

 Below is a very simple example of defining a base model, it is almost the same as defining a PyTorch model.